timsbiomed/jpaserver-scripts/README.md

     `$ jar tvf ROOT.war | grep tomcat-embed`
   - to build it properly, you need to use spring-boot's repackage target:
     - mvn clean package spring-boot:repackage -Pboot && java -jar target/ROOT.war
-    - It's crazy because just the "mvn package" command builds both ROOT.war and ROOT.war.original, making it look like some kind of repackaging is ogoing on.
+    - It's odd because just the "mvn package" command builds both ROOT.war and ROOT.war.original, making it look like some kind of repackaging is ogoing on.
 There may be, but it's not sufficient.
 - database errors may have to do with the local postgres server not being up, or the environment variables not being set right
 - server port can be tricky.
   - it defaults to 8080, and is set by the server port field, but should not conflict (AFAICT) with the port in the tester paragraph.